South Flank mine construction underway

 By Emanuel Gherardi on 10 August 2018

-With the turning of the first sod on site this morning, work is now underway at BHP’s new $4.8 billion South Flank iron ore mine in the Pilbara.
+With the turning of the first sod on site, work is now underway at BHP’s new $4.8 billion South Flank iron ore mine in the Pilbara.

 During construction, though many of the job roles will be filled by existing staff, the project is expected to create about 2500 jobs and 600 ongoing roles during operations.